Left out of a Will. Contesting a Will.

 Settled at mediation.

 If the claim is settled at mediation or shortly thereafter (which frequently occurs) the lawyers agree on written terms and when everyone has signed those terms the matter is concluded.
 Only in exceptional circumstances can there be an appeal, for example if someone fraudulently misled the proceedings.
-Otherwise the matter comes to an end unless of course the court is required to approve the terms agreed upon.
+Otherwise the matter comes to an end unless the case is such that the court is required to approve the terms agreed upon.

 Not settled at mediation.